elte-fi/www-webprogramozas/pages/subjects/webeng/practices/angular1.md

 - Design the pages with HTML and CSS
 - Make components for each page
-- Introduce routing for navigation
+- Introduce routing for navigation (done by the installer)

 First we can work in the `app.component.html`.
 We can design the main page and another page (e.g. the listing one) and put one under the other.
 For the design we have many options: